xuehaolan/DANet/README.md

     ~~~

 2. Create an Anaconda environment with python2.7 and PyTorch>=0.4.0
+### Data preparation
-3. Download the images of CUB-200-2011 dataset and place the data at $DANet_ROOT/data/CUB-200-2011
+Download the images of CUB-200-2011 dataset and place the data at $DANet_ROOT/data/CUB-200-2011

-## Train and test
+### Train and test
 - Train
     ~~~
     cd scripts